Takaya-Yamazato/IEICE-CS-edit/src/pages/xplore/Migration-of-EB-and-ComEX-to-IEEE_Xplore.md

 ---
 templateKey: blog-post
 title: Migration of EB and ComEX to IEEE Xplore
-description: This page explains the change of the publication platform of two IEICE English-language journals, EB and ComEX, from the current J-STAGE to IEEE Xplore.
+description: This page provides information about IEICE Transactions on Communications （EB) and IEICE Communications Express (ComEX), both published by the IEICE Communications Society, which will soon be available on IEEE Xplore.
 date: 2023-01-01T11:08:57.137Z
 featuredpost: true
 featuredimage: /img/cs-edit-green.jpg